-FSR to partner up with Edison in the launch of ‘Osservatorio R’
+FSR partners up with Edison in the launch of ‘Osservatorio R’

 The Observatory was created by our partner and donor Edison.
 It will consist of various activities, including a series of seminars and training aimed to create a learning experience for Edison’s employees and function as an internal ‘school of regulation’.
 The seminars will have different scopes and audiences: some will take the form of round table discussions featuring experts and practitioners, others will be dedicated to the general public in the form of informative conferences, and others will consist in informal meetings.